 License

-Both Fluxer and SAMA have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Fluxer appears to have several advantages over SAMA, particularly in popularity, growth and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript.
 However, they differ in their additional technology choices: Fluxer uses CSS, Bash, Typescript, JSX, Python, Golang, Rust, Ruby.